MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity/index.md

 ## Application Authenticity Flow
 By default, the application-authenticity security check is run during the application's runtime registration with MobileFirst Server, which occurs the first time an instance of the application attempts to connect to the server.

 Once an application has passed the authenticity challenge, an authenticity scope is granted.
 For as long as the token is valid, the authenticity challenge will not occur again.
-See [Configuring authenticity](configuring-authenticity) to learn how this can be customized.
+See [Configuring application authenticity](configuring-application-authenticity) to learn how this can be customized.

 ![Authenticity flow](check_flow.jpg)